Feature Image by Cu Van Ha

 It doesn’t get any better for kids of all ages than to visit all our attractions on Clifton Hill!
 From our 70,000 square foot, 2-level Great Canadian Midway arcade, to the 175-foot wheel in the sky, the Niagara SkyWheel, we have everything from young to old to enjoy from the top of the street to the bottom!

-Purchase the Clifton Hill Fun Pass for additional savings.
+Purchase the Clifton Hill Fun Pass online for additional savings, plus you will receive a second admission to the Niagara SkyWheel as a bonus offer.
 One thing is for sure, you will never get bored here, that’s why it is called: The Street of Fun by the Falls!

 Looking for a hotel on Clifton Hill or close to Clifton Hill?
 Click here for a full list.